Example Workflow

 Each of these steps needs to be completed for each group being matched (e.g. Area Chairs - Submissions , Reviewers - Submissions)- Described further in steps 11-16 below.

-It is very important to do this step before assigning submissions to Area Chairs because Senior Area Chair conflicts are transferred to their assigned Area Chairs.
+It is very important to deploy Senior Area Chair assignments before assigning submissions to Area Chairs to allow conflicts to be transferred successfully.

 If you decide to directly assign Senior Area Chairs to submissions, skip to step 12.